 Breastfeeding on Demand

-I fully support your decision if this approach works for you, your baby and your schedule.
+I fully support your decision if this approach works for you, your baby, and your schedule.
 My caution is that it is easy to confuse hunger and comfort in the middle of the night.
-If your baby is 6 months old, gaining weight at a normal rate, and eating well during the day, it is likely that breastfeeding in the night has become your baby’s strategy for falling asleep.
+If your baby is 6 months old, gaining weight at a normal rate, and eating well during the day, it is likely that breastfeeding at night has become your baby’s strategy for falling asleep.

 Here are a few ways to determine whether your baby is actually hungry or using breastfeeding as a sleep strategy: